sangcu/build99.com/page-views/blog/_contents/1_The-opinions-of-software-engineering.md

 The last one, our modern software engineering today embraces the union of Development and Operation, it's DevOps, you build it and you run it.
 The biggest challenge is engineers being utilized for both Development work and operation, imagine if you're writing code and someone asking for grant permissions, logging, and monitoring.

 Improving code quality and over-engineering involve numerous people's minds.
-The Infrastructure and operation is could be something we can help to solve.
+The Infrastructure and operation could be something we can help to solve.
 Let's comprehend the pain points more.

 ## The Ops challenges

 If you’re thinking about DevOps as building CI/CD pipelines then you’ve missed the point.
-During your coding time, if someone report the issue, how long it take developer to get a log from the application? to get the latest errors? or see ressources consumption in the last 30 min?
+During your coding time, if someone reports the issue, how long does it take the developer to get a log from the application? to get the latest errors? or see ressources consumption in the last 30 min?
-Our mission to make this answer in seconds, not minutes or hours.
-Developer should operating their app but should invest less time for that.
+Our mission is to make this answer in seconds, not minutes or hours.
+Developers should operate their app but should invest less time for that.

-The biggest problem is so many tools that developer need master to operate this “Ops” things: CI/CD coud be in Azure, Jenkin; Monitoring is in Azure, AWS, Kubernetes; Logging in Application Insight, CloudWatch and many other tools in cloud native.
+The biggest problem is so many tools that developers need to master to operate these “Ops” things: CI/CD could be in Azure, Jenkin; Monitoring is in Azure, AWS, Kubernetes; Logging in Application Insight, CloudWatch and many other tools in cloud native.
 Those skills take them away from code expertise, writing high quality code.
-At the end, the main things that developer should do is technical excellence.
-Learning the domain, discovery and invest in quality code.
+In the end, the main thing that developers should do is technical excellence.
+Learning the domain, discovery and investing in quality code.
 That’s it!

 ## Our missions

-We, at yLambda we think that we can build a platform to take care the “Ops” part and provide an end to end workflow for developer to embracing the DevOps and without requires developers to learn so many about toolings.
+At yLambda, we think that we can build a platform to take care of the “Ops” part and provide an end to end workflow for developers to embrace the DevOps and without requiring developers to learn so much about toolings.

-Following us as we’re practicing the “build in public” where we open our decisions, tech stacks and other stuffs to develop yLambda products.
+Following us as we’re practicing the “build in public” where we open our decisions, tech stacks and other stuff to develop yLambda products.